gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/migrate-to-2-0-0.rst

   h4 +++++
   h5 ^^^^^

-In version 2.0.0 we modernised our UI and added support for light and dark modes.
-In addition we simplified how the UI is customised.
-We also unified the public API of the SDK and introduced an easier way to customise certain parts of the UI.
+In version 2.0.0 we modernized our UI and added support for light and dark modes.
+In addition, we simplified how the UI is customized.
+We also unified the public API of the SDK and introduced an easier way to customize certain parts of the UI.

 Migrate from Component API
 --------------------------

-The Component API allowed more UI customisation options for the cost of a more difficult integration and maintenance.
-It was based on fragments and you had to manage navigation between them and also update the navigation whenever we introduced breaking changes.
+The Component API allowed more UI customization options at the cost of a more difficult integration and maintenance.
+It was based on fragments, and you had to manage navigation between them and also update the navigation whenever we introduced breaking changes.

-Maintaining the Component API along the simpler Screen API required an increasing amount of effort as we added new features.
+Maintaining the Component API along with the simpler Screen API required an increasing amount of effort as we added new features.
 We decided therefore to unify both APIs and introduce the ability to inject fully custom UI elements.

-The major benefit of the Component API was the ability to use a custom navigation bar (or toolbar, or action bar).
+The major benefit of the Component API was the ability to use a custom navigation bar (toolbar or action bar).
 Via UI injection that is still possible with the new public API.

 The following steps will help you migrate to the new public API: